 A general way of meeting these requirements is to provide one fitting for every:

-- 25 square meters of dwelling floor area (excluding garages); or
+- 25m2 of dwelling floor area (excluding garages); or

 - One per four fixed light fittings.